folio-org/folio-sample-modules/README.md

 <!--- TODO: Add a few words about what Folio is, for new readers.
 Keep it short! --->

-For backround understanding, see the
+For background understanding, see the
 [Okapi Guide and Reference](https://github.com/sling-incubator/okapi/blob/master/doc/guide.md).

 <!--- TODO - Use the public address, when we have one --->